jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside many regulations, agreements, manuals, contracts, and laws that prevent new levers of power from reaching Main Street.
 The Death Star is currently busy trying to keep the Industrial Age alive.

 **Antagonism**: The impulse to reject new technology out of fear that change will disadvantage one's position.
 Antagonism is Darth Blockbuser's official ideology.
 It's told to Main Street inside the terminology and beliefs of an old ruling philosophy.
-For example, the (supposed) noble bloodlines of European royalty justifying being unelected leaders because the Holy Bible said they were divine.
+For example, the (supposed) noble bloodlines of European royalty justifying their unelected leaders because the Holy Bible (supposedly) said they were divine.
 Today, antagonism is Main Street's biggest obstacle.

 **Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving player gods the right and duty to decide when society should upgrade our culture and tools.

 **The Life Star**: A rulebook based on Techvolution that's governed by human technological adaption and natural selection.
-It makes sure humanity never again lets antagonism stall our upgrade to the next technological age.
+The Lift Star makes sure humanity never again lets antagonism stall our upgrade to the next technological age.

-**Plot**: Getting the extras to step up, grab hold of society's new digital levers of power, and become player gods who replace their ruling philosophy with Techvolution and thereby establish the era of mass-collaboration inside the Internet Age.
+**Plot**: Getting todays extras to step up, grab hold of open-sources new digital levers of power, and become player gods who replace their ruling philosophy with Techvolution and thereby establish the era of mass-collaboration inside the Internet Age.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HatefulVibrantGemsbuck' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>